shueppin/Pseudocode-Editor/README.md

 ## Usage

+- You will see an example code when starting the editor.
 - Type your pseudocode in the editor.
 - Click **Clear Code** to reset.
 - Tabs automatically insert 4 spaces.
-- Scroll in the editor; the highlight overlay and line numbers sync automatically.

 ## Features